cardingshed/digitalgarden/README.md

 # digitalgarden

-Personal collection of work-in-progress: perhaps html is a more human format to help memory than RMDBS?
+Personal collection of works-in-progress: perhaps html is a more human format to help my memory than a RMDBS?